SudoSloth/DCS-OmKneeBoard/README.md

 # DCS-OmKneeBoard

 A personal project to collect select information pertaining to the weaponry and checklists for DCS aircraft various munitions formatted for VR.
-The kneeboard notes I've chosen to include are not an exhaustive list of steps, but just the important steps to jog the memory because whatever I write wont be enough to beat the experience/repetition/tutorials.
+It's also a chance for me to learn about munitions technology in general and aircraft capability.
+The kneeboard notes I've chosen to include for weapons and checklists are not an exhaustive list of steps, but just the important notes to jog the memory because whatever I write wont be enough to beat tutorials, repetition and experience.

 To install the pages copy the "Kneeboard" folder into the directory `C:\Users\{User}\SavedGames\DCS\`.
 In-game, the kneeboard pages shall appear after the official mod kneeboard pages.